The Bill makes the following amendments to the Employment Standards Act, 2000:

 53.2 (1) The Minister shall implement a financial support program as described in this section.

 Same, cost of personal emergency leave

-(3) The financial support program has as an additional purpose: the provision of temporary financial support to employers to help them adapt to any increased costs associated with paid leave under section 50, as established by the amendments to this Act made by the Stay Home If You Are Sick Act, 2020.
+(2) The financial support program shall provide for temporary financial support to be given to employers to help them adapt to any increased costs associated with paid leave under section 50, as established by the amendments to this Act made by the Stay Home If You Are Sick Act, 2022.

-(4) Subject to subsection (5), the Minister may provide funding to employers under the financial support program for the purposes referred to in subsections (2) and (3).
+(3) Subject to subsection (4), the Minister may provide funding to employers under the financial support program for the purpose referred to in subsection (2).

 4 This Act comes into force on the day it receives Royal Assent.